crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Strength
   Abbreviated to "Str".
 Increases your damage with melee weapons (except for long and short blades), with unarmed combat, and with throwing weapons.
-Reduces penalties from wearing heavy armour.
+Reduces penalties from wearing shields or heavy armour.

 Intelligence
   Abbreviated to "Int".
 Affects your odds of successfully casting spells and how